-Because the majority of the entries here are between 10 and 60 years old I've added newer reviewed records in the "New Albums" section with an array of recordings from within the last few years.
-And there is a section I am simply calling "Extras".
-Though I currently have only a small number of titles in Extras, I hope to make it into a bigger hodgepodge of compilations, foreign, older forgotten records and some obscure stuff.
-This would be a great section if any of you out there want to add fitting albums with reviews.
-Of course both of these sections are in addition to the 1000 albums list.
+Because the majority of the entries here are between 10 and 60 years old I've added newer reviewed records in the "New Albums" section with an array of recordings from within the last five years.
+Of course this sections is in addition to the 1000 albums list.

 While going through this list, you might find yourself asking, where the hell is ______.
 If so, you might find it at the bottom of this page, in a section entitled Glaring Omissions, where I have explanations as to why 8 albums where removed from Some Guy's Top 1000 Albums.

 A majority of the first 300 or so are records that have appeared on other great lists like Rolling Stone Magazine's Top 500 Albums, and have been widely acclaimed for many years.. the "of course" selections.
 As far as these well known albums, the order in which I have placed them, in the 1000, will be where I differ from other best albums lists.

 I would like to give a shout out to the other amazing music-head websites and magazines out there that have, along with Rolling Stone Magazine's top 500, been very helpful and inspiring in creating this here site.
-Websites that I check out quite often are Pitchfork, AllMusic, Music Aficionado and, or course, Wikipedia.
-Though I don't always agree with them, they have talented writers with impressive musical knowledge.
+Websites that I check out quite often are Pitchfork, AllMusic, Best Ever Albums, and, or course, Wikipedia.
+Though I don't always agree with them, a few of them have talented writers with impressive musical knowledge.